Blog

 Bilal Munsif

-This blog provides information and guidelines on the Australian Hospitality Industry (General) Award, also known as HIGA.
-The Hospitality Award, (HIGA) is a set of legal minimum standards that apply to the employees working in the Hospitality Industry in Australia.
+Australian Hospitality Industry (General) Award, also known as HIGA.
+The Hospitality Award, (HIGA) is a set of legal minimum standards that apply to employees working in the Hospitality Industry in Australia.
 This award includes annual leaves, sick leaves, minimum wages, working hours, overtime, and other entitlements related to employees working in the industry.
 These employees are mainly the Chefs, waiters, housekeeping staff, bartenders, etc. The sole purpose of this award is to ensure that every employee in the hospitality industry is treated on a fair basis, and is entitled to a reasonable salary with a comfortable working environment.

 Every employer working in the hospitality industry is covered by the Hospitality Award, along with employees working for their employers.
 The Hospitality Industry is classified into: